 - refusing to perform.

 All conditions must be clearly stated in the contract.
-For example, if a contract says a contractor will start work on May 1st and that contractor does not begin work, that is “failure to perform”.
-If the contractor shows up but the homeowner hasn’t gotten the necessary paperwork needed to do the job, the homeowner has made the job “impossible to perform”.
-If the contactor does the work but the homeowner won’t pay, that is “refusal to perform”.
+For example, if a contract says a contractor will start work on May 1st and that contractor does not begin work, there is a “failure to perform”.
+If the contractor shows up but the homeowner has not gotten the necessary paperwork needed to do the job, the homeowner has made the job “impossible to perform”.
+If the contactor does the work but the homeowner will not pay, that is “refusal to perform”.

 When a contact has been breached, the contract can be renegotiated or reconsidered.
 If this isn’t an option, state or federal consumer protection agencies can help or alternative dispute resolutions can be used.
 If nothing can be done by these means then a party can file suit.

-If the amount in question is over $30,000 the case will be handled in the Circuit Court and it may be advisable to discuss the matter with an attorney.
-Amounts between $5,000 and $30,000 can be handled in either District or Circuit Court.
+If the amount in question is exceeds $30,000, the case must be filed in the Circuit Court, and it may be advisable to discuss the matter with an attorney.
+Amounts over $5,000 and less than $30,000 may be filed in either District or Circuit Court.

-Statute of Limitations – In Maryland, the usual Statute of Limitations for filing suit is 3 years, though there are some exceptions.
+Statute of Limitations – In Maryland, the usual Statute of Limitations for filing suit for breach of contract is 3 years, though there are some exceptions.

-Three-Day Cooling off Period – People often think all contracts allow a three-day cooling off period to cancel.
+Three-Day Cooling off Period – People often think that all contracts allow a three-day cooling off period to cancel.
 In most cases, there is no cooling off period after signing a contract.
 There are a few exceptions.
 In Maryland, the Door-to-Door Sales Act provides for a 3-day right of recission for certain contracts that resulted from door-to-door solicitations.
 The FTC also has a Cooling-off Rule that applies to purchases made at your home, e.g. door-to-door sales or at locations that are not the seller’s permanent place of business.
 Under the Cooling-off Rule the seller must tell you of your right to cancel at the time of your transaction and give you copies of the cancellation form.
-Additionally, in Maryland, only a few other types of transactions are required to allow you to cancel within three days and these include a health clubs, credit service centers, self-defense school or weight loss center.
+Additionally, in Maryland, only a few other types of transactions are required to allow you to cancel within three days and these include health clubs, credit service centers, self-defense school or weight loss center.
 The right to cancel a contract for a timeshare, and vacation club extends to 10 days after you sign.
 You do not have a right to cancel other types of future service contracts unless it is clearly stated in the written contract.
-Read the Law: MD Code Comm.
-Law § 14-301 et seq., Comm.
-Law § 14-12B-06, Comm.
-Law § 14-2402, Comm.
-Law § 14-2403, Real Prop. § 11A-114

-Oral vs Written Contracts – Oral contracts are legal but it is recommended to have a written contract for goods & services that are worth more than $500 and for real estate transactions.
+Oral vs Written Contracts – Oral contracts are generally enforceable, but written agreements are recommended in order to help resolve later disagreements.
+Further, a writing may be required to enforce a contract in certain situations, including the sale of goods that are worth more than $500, and for real estate transactions.

 According to the Uniform Commercial Code (U.C.C) there are some warranties that are imposed by law.
 These warranties are called express warranties and implied warranties.
 Express warranties are often referred to as “warranties” and they come directly from the manufacturer.
 It is a guarantee that the product will perform as stated.
-There are 2 types of implied warranties; a "warranty of merchantability," which means that the product will do what it is supposed to do; e.g. a blender will blend and a "warranty of fitness for a particular purpose" which means if you have been told the product will be suitable for a certain purpose it will live up to that expectation; e.g. a coat will keep you warm to a certain temperature.
+There are two types of implied warranties; a "warranty of merchantability," which means that the product will do what it is supposed to do (example: a blender will blend), and a "warranty of fitness for a particular purpose" which means (with some additional requirements) that if you have been told by the seller that the product will be suitable for a certain purpose it will live up to that expectation (example: a coat will keep you warm to a certain temperature).

 Service Contracts or Extended Warranties